jzh001/jzh001.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming Computer Science and Engineering Freshman at UCLA
+subtitle: Computer Science and Engineering Undergraduate at UCLA

 profile:
   align: right